 You can sort according to status.
 You just need to click on Status and then click on: Finished, Retrieved or Pushed (awaiting recovery by recipient).

 The Read-only change or Push check box in the Advanced options in your items makes the field unmodifiable.
 This feature is very interesting when transmitting information that should not be changed by field users.

 Note: There is another method for making an automated push: using our Web Service.
-This method requires a level of computig skills.
-If you require more information, please contact our team on +33 490 23 67 60 or at email@example.com.
+This method requires a level of computing skills.
+If you require more information, please contact our team on +33 490 23 67 60 or at firstname.lastname@example.org.